-The Molecular Biosciences Department Diversity and Inclusion Committee focuses on issues concerning climate, conduct, and diversity within the graduate programs and wider research community.
+The Molecular Biosciences Department Diversity and Inclusion Committee (MBS D&I) focuses on issues concerning climate, conduct, and diversity within the graduate programs and wider research community.
 Comprised of faculty, staff, graduate students, and post-docs, the committee aims to promote diversity at all levels within the department.
-The committee works to provide resources, organize trainings, and to develop initiatives that support a positive and safe environment for all community members.
-The committee can be reached at mbs\di\committee@utlists.utexas.edu.
+The committee works to provide appropriate resources and trainings and to develop initiatives that support a positive and safe environment for all community members.
+The committee can be reached at mbs.di.committee@utlists.utexas.edu.